 Tinnitus therapy helps you develop a positive mindset that allows you to let go of the ringing in your ears.
 Learning to shift the focus away from your hearing and negative thinking into more body experience, and learning how you can settle your nervous system with the support of therapy.
 This helps the tinnitus go quiet and remove it from the mind.

-I offer my knowledge on lifestyle, suggest coping strategies and help explain how tinnitus works, what helps keep it going, and what helps it go quiet, as well as possible reasons it may spike.
+I offer my knowledge on lifestyle, suggest coping strategies and help explain how tinnitus stays in your system.
 Once you understand this, tinnitus becomes much less threatening, and the way forward becomes common sense.

-Please note: With tinnitus therapy it can be a gradual process and I would recommend a five session programme to start with, one or two sessions are usually not very helpful.
-I am aware that is a commitment especially if you haven’t had Cranioscral Therapy before.
-If you feel thats the case, maybe just try one session and see how you feel.
+Please note: With tinnitus therapy it can be a gradual process and I would recommend a minimum five session programme to start with, one or two sessions are usually not very helpful.
+A bit like having one or two personal training sessions if you are wanting to get fit, these things take time and some commitment on your side.